jrkager/covid-vaccinations-italy/README.md

 Tracks vaccinations data region by region for Italy and calculates approximate numbers of total of first doses and total of second doses given (assuming a 21 days intervall between two doses).
 The data is taken from https://github.com/italia/covid19-opendata-vaccini.
 In the meanwhile the fields prima_dose, seconda_dose were added to the source repo, so the approximation algorithm is still here just for fun.

 ## {regionname}.csv
 A `vacc-history/{regionname}.csv` lists data day-by-day.
 If the script is started multiple times a day, the last line is always subsituted by the newest data.
-That is, each line shows the data for that day at the time of the last run of the script on that day. (started logging on 2021-01-10.
-Data before that day was linearly interpolated)
+That is, each line shows the data for that day at the time of the last run of the script on that day.
 The columns are:

 - **delta_1d**: number of first-doses given on a specific day